example42/example42.github.io/_posts/2017-04-24-technical_puppet_workshop_frankfurt.md

 title: Tip of the Week 17 - Technical Puppet Workshop, May 17th, Frankfurt
 ---

-This week the tip is for an real world event about Puppet.
+This week the tip is for a real world event about Puppet.

 Could be our best tip so far :-)